sg-hk/sg-hk/README.md

 i want to learn more about coding by applying the (very little) i know to issues i have for example:
-- ccq, lightweight flashcard app in C [Note: currently not working]
+- ccq, lightweight flashcard app in C. Very barebones, half-working
 - ctimer, a pomodoro timer in C. Very barebones, but working

 old: